 Throughout the years this phantom was described in various forms, and this is but one of them, "He is described as a small man, clothed from top to toe in scarlet, whose eye is so piercing and unearthly that it terrifies the most courageous.
 He never speaks, nor are his visits of much length; he vanishes soon after his presence is discovered.”

 The mystery of the "little red man" persisted even during the end of the French monarchy.
-Marie Antoinette supposedly saw him one night in 1792, after she woke from her sleep and he was standing silently next to her bedside.
+Marie Antoinette supposedly saw him one night in 1792, after she woke from her sleep.
+He stood silently next to her bedside.

-The Red Man's appearance was not only limited to royalty as he was seen in 1793 after the death of Marat, a rabid French revolutionary who was killed by Charlotte Corday, who plunged a five inch knife into his chest while he bathed.
+The Red Man's appearance was not only limited to royalty, as he was seen in 1793 after the death of Marat, a rabid French revolutionary who was killed by Charlotte Corday.
+She plunged a five inch knife into his chest while he bathed.
 A soldier who stood guard over the corpse was struck into mortal terror at seeing it.

 In 1824, Louis XVIII received the visit of the red ghost soon before his death.

-On September 4th, 1870 Empress Eugenie fled the Tuileries Palace when her staff began to leave when news became known that her husband Napolean III had lost to the Prussians.
+On September 4, 1870, Empress Eugenie fled the Tuileries Palace when her staff began to leave upon hearing the news her husband Napolean III had lost to the Prussians.
 Hostile crowds formed near the palace, and she took the opportunity to escape by slipping out among her entourage.
 She became lost in the great gallery of the Louvre.
 This is when she saw the Little Red Man who looked very emaciated.
 He indicated the exit with a furtive gesture.
 She wandered alone in Paris, without money or escort, and found refuge with her American dentist, Dr. Thomas Evans.
 He sheltered her in his mansion located at the height of the current No. 41 Avenue Foch.
 From there they made their way to Deauville, and then he accompanied her to England.

 A journalist reported on a story he heard from the trembling lips of a Louvre concierge who saw the Red Man in person.